mcgrew/dwrandomizer/README.md

   -f, --force           Skip checksums and force randomization.
 This may
                         produce an invalid ROM if the incorrect file is used.
   -e, --enemies         Do not randomize enemy zones.
+  -l, --repel           Do not move repel to level 8.
   -p, --patterns        Do not randomize enemy attack patterns.
   -s SEED, --seed SEED  Specify a seed to be used for randomization.
   -t, --towns           Do not randomize towns.
+  -w, --shops           Do not randomize weapon shops.

 ## Special Thanks